kubernetes/enhancements/keps/sig-node/24-apparmor/README.md

 ##### Localhost Profile

-This KEP proposes we GA LocalhostProfile as the only source of user-defined profiles at this point.
+This KEP proposes LocalhostProfile as the only source of user-defined profiles at this point.
 User-defined profiles are essential for users to realize the full benefits out of AppArmor, allowing them to decrease their attack surface based on their own workloads.